Pacific Offshore

 Perspectives on Procurement & Imperatives for Driving Offshore Wind Economies of Scale

-In August, the CPUC set an initial need determination to procure up to 7.6 GW of offshore wind at scale by 2035-2037, per the AB 1373 legislation enacted in 2023.
+Last August, the CPUC set an initial need determination to procure up to 7.6 GW of offshore wind at scale by 2035-2037, per the AB 1373 legislation.
 Procurement at scale for long lead-time resources like offshore wind is critical to lower costs for load-serving entities (LSEs) and ratepayers, and to increase market confidence for developers making the investments.
+Panel will focus on the role contracting for offshore wind could play in their clean energy plans and the broader benefits of building offshore wind at scale for achieving California's clean-energy goals and helping to meet new electricity demand from vehicles, buildings, and AI and data centers.

 2:20 PM - 3:00 PM